Kodular/TinyWebDB/README.md

 # Makeroid TinyWebDB Server
-The official Makeroid TinyWebDB Server for you to use only for test purposes.
+The official Makeroid TinyWebDB Server for you to use only for test and production purposes.